VHS Cassette transfers to DVD | Hi8 Conversions | 8mm film transfers

 What then are the main attributes of video to keep in mind?

-1. Size (in pixels) - standard definition TV is 720 x 480 pixels, HD is 1280 x 720 and 1920 x 1080, an iPhone display is 960 x 640, normal YouTube is 640 x 360.
+1. Size (in pixels) - standard definition TV is 720 x 480 pixels, HD is 1280 x 720 and 1920 x 1080, iPhone 5 video is 1080p HD, original YouTube was 640 x 360.
 Any video can be shrunk to fit a small screen - and you will save storage space by doing so.
 Video can also be expanded, but the quality will always suffer.

 A lot of mobile devices boast that they can play HD video.
-Think carefully if you really need an HD picture size (and an HD file size) on a very small screen display like an iPhone.
+Think carefully if you really need an HD picture size (and an HD file size) on a very small screen display.
 (Your attitude may be different if you want to use the device as a player for an HD TV.)

 If you are planning on transferring 8mm film (super 8 or regular 8) to video on DVD then you have some choices on size.
 It's debatable whether you get any real benefit from going HD with 8mm film though, given the very small size of the the original film frame - 4.8mm - and the limitations imposed by the original camera lens, filming conditions, camera shake etc.